-Apple Inc. is one of the most valuable companies in the world.
-This Five Forces analysis gives insights into the external factors influencing the company’s success.
-Michael E. Porter’s Five Forces framework is a strategic management tool for evaluating the five forces affecting the business organization: customers, suppliers, substitutes, new entrants, and competitors.
+This Five Forces analysis gives insights into the external factors influencing Apple’s success.
+Michael E. Porter’s Five Forces analysis framework is a strategic management tool for evaluating the five forces affecting the business organization: customers, suppliers, substitutes, new entrants, and competitors.
 This Five Forces analysis of Apple Inc. sheds light on what the company does to ensure industry leadership.
 Despite the negative effects of external factors in the competitive landscape of the computer software and hardware, consumer electronics, and online services markets, Apple’s mission statement and vision statement are fulfilled through relevant business goals and strategies.
-Based on this Five Forces analysis, the company addresses competitive forces and external factors under effective leaders, such as Steve Jobs and Tim Cook.
-Also, this Five Forces analysis indicates that Apple must focus its strategic efforts on these external factors to keep its leadership in the industry.
+Based on this Five Forces analysis, the company addresses competitive forces and external factors through effective leaders, such as Tim Cook.
+This Five Forces analysis indicates external factors that Apple’s strategic efforts must focus on to keep its leadership in the industry.

-This Five Forces analysis of external factors in Apple Inc.’s industry environment points to competitive rivalry or intensity of competition, and the bargaining power of buyers or customers as the primary forces for consideration in the company’s strategic planning.
-Nonetheless, all five forces influence the company’s business situation, together with the effects of other external factors, such as the trends identified in the PESTEL/PESTLE analysis of Apple Inc.
+Based on the Five Forces analysis model, external factors in Apple’s industry environment point to competitive rivalry or intensity of competition, and the bargaining power of buyers or customers as the primary forces for consideration in the company’s strategic planning.
+Nonetheless, all five forces influence the company’s business situation, together with the effects of other external factors, such as the industry and market trends identified in the PESTLE/PESTEL analysis of Apple Inc.

-Apple’s generic strategy and growth strategies are partly based on the need to address competitive forces in the external business environment.
-These forces can limit or reduce the firm’s market share, revenues, profitability, and business development potential.
-This Five Forces analysis points to the following strengths or intensities of external factors in Apple Inc.’s industry environment:
+Apple’s generic competitive strategy and intensive growth strategies are partly based on competitive forces in the external business environment.
+These forces limit or reduce the firm’s market share, revenues, profitability, and business development potential.
+This Five Forces analysis points to the following strengths or intensities of competitive forces in Apple’s industry environment:

 - Competitive rivalry or competition: Strong force